josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 #### Check for Stationarity

-We use autocorrelation and partial autocorrelation plots to show how correlated are values at time t with the next values in time t+1, t+2….t+n
+We use autocorrelation and partial autocorrelation plots to show how correlated are values at time t with the next values in time `t+1, t+2, ..., t+n`.

 If the data would be non-stationary the autocorrelation values will be highly correlated with distant points in time showing possible seasonalities or trends.
 Stationary series autocorrelation values will quickly decrease over time t.
 This shows us that information is carried over time and then the series will not constant over time.